gcolajan/ballistic/README.md

 Ballistic Finance Manager
 =======

 Ballistic tracks investments, assets, debts, and general accounts.
 It can also calculate the growth of investments and time until investment goals are reached based on past behaviour.
+A hosted instance of the application is available at [ballisticfinance.com](https://ballisticfinance.com/).

 Features
 =====

-### Complete

 * General Account Tracking
 * Investment Account Tracking